Esri/arcgis-maps-sdk-kotlin-samples/find-closest-facility-from-point/README.md

 8. Find closest facility route, `closestFacilityResult.getRoute(closestFacilityIndex, incidentIndex)`.
 9. Display route to `MapView`:
    * Create `Graphic` from route geometry, `Graphic(geometry = route?.routeGeometry, symbol = routeSymbol)`.
-   * Add graphic to `GraphicsOverlay` to the MapView's graphic overlays collection.
+   * Add graphic to a `GraphicsOverlay` and add it to the MapView's graphic overlays collection.

 ## Relevant API